Environmental Science BSc (Hons)

 Class sizes

-To give you an indication of class sizes, this course normally enrols 10 students and lecture sizes are normally 10-50.
+To give you an indication of class sizes, this course normally enrols 30 students and lecture sizes are normally 20-50.
 However this can vary by module and academic year.

 Who teaches this course

 The course is taught by the Department of Geography, Geology and the Environment.
 Staff have a wide range of experience across research and industry and continue to practice and research at the cutting edge of their discipline.
-This ensures that our courses are current and industry informed ensuring you get the most relevant and up to date education possible.
+This ensures that our courses are current and industry informed ensuring you get the most relevant and up-to-date education possible.

-The Department has invested substantially in the development of laboratories for teaching and research into subjects such as environmental monitoring, geology, geochemistry, mapping / GIS / computing facilities, and specialist instrumentation laboratories (e.g. nuclear metrology; laser Raman spectroscopy; 3D mapping).
+The Department has invested substantially in the development of laboratories for teaching and research into subjects such as environmental monitoring, geology, geochemistry, mapping / GIS / computing facilities, and specialist instrumentation laboratories (e.g. nuclear metrology; microscopy; laser Raman spectroscopy; 3D mapping).

 Postgraduate students may run or assist in lab sessions and may also contribute to the teaching of seminars under the supervision of the module leader.